MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/demo-data-iris-in-sql.md

 ms.author: heidist
 manager: cgronlun
 ---
-#  Create the Iris dataset in SQL Server
+#  Iris demo data for SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 In this exercise, prepare a SQL Server database containing tables for both [Iris](https://en.wikipedia.org/wiki/Iris_flower_data_set) data and model storage.
-You'll need these objects for the [next exercise](train-score-using-python-in-tsql.md) where you learn how to embed Python code in a stored procedure and write the results to a SQL Server table.
+You'll need these objects for machine learning tutorials in SQL Server.

 To complete this exercise, you should have [SQL Server Management Studio](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-2017) or another tool that can run T-SQL queries.

+Exercises using this data set include the following:

++  [Use a Python model in SQL Server for training and scoring](train-score-using-python-in-tsql.md) demonstrating how to embed Python code in a stored procedure and write the results to a SQL Server table.

 ## Prepare the database and tables